atsaloli/cicd/gitlab-ci/glossary.md

 # Definition: Runner

 A "runner" is an abstraction.
-It's a way for GitLab to tell the Go gitlab-ci-multi-runner process on GitLab Runner server what type of environment to create (e.g. shell, Docker, Vagrant VM, Parallels VM, etc.) and to communicate the (secret) variables needed to connect to different APIs, etc.  It also provides a way to control access
+It's a way for GitLab to tell the Go gitlab-ci-multi-runner process on GitLab Runner Server what type of environment to create (e.g. shell, Docker, Vagrant VM, Parallels VM, etc.) and to communicate the (secret) variables needed to connect to different APIs, etc.  It also provides a way to control access